cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

-To hedge against a bad RNG that outputs predictable values, nonces are generated with the `nonce_generate` function by combining fresh randomness and with the secret key as input to a domain-separated hash function built from the ciphersuite hash function `H`.
+To hedge against a bad RNG that outputs predictable values, nonces are generated with the `nonce_generate` function by combining fresh randomness with the secret key as input to a domain-separated hash function built from the ciphersuite hash function `H`.
 This domain-separated hash function is denoted `H3`.
 This function always samples 32 bytes of fresh randomness to ensure that the probability of nonce reuse is at most 2<sup>-128</sup>